 In practical case, any algorithm that generate seemingly random prize results are widely implemented in gacha machine of games.
 Here I would like to introduce some simple models in gacha design—different model could be interactively adopted.

-Take the image below, for example, the drawing pool contains 20 cards of different rank, once the prize is took away, it wont be put back.
+Take the image below, for example, the pool contains 20 cards of different ranks, once the prize is took away, it wont be put back.
 Such design makes sure that player would get at least one S-card in every twenty draws.Some gashapon designs would even disclose it’s full content or give some indirect hint to players, showing that the current possibility of BINGO (which would increase when other ordinary prizes are took away).
-It is irresistible for players when they see the current possibility is HIGH, especially when they are aware that the possibility is stacked up by their previous efforts.
+It is irresistible for players when they see the current possibility is denoted as HIGH, especially when they are aware that the possibility is stacked up by their previous efforts.

-Example: Conditional Mapping
+Example 2: Conditional Mapping

 In such case, you might imagine that there exists a virtual mother pool, which contains balls of different colors.
 Once a ball is took out, it would not be put back; each color is mapped to a designated Simple Possibility table.
 For example, red balls means S-card, but there exists three different S-cards on the table.
 Which card would players get is random.
 Once the random is well controlled, it could be fun.